T. Saravanan

-Saravanan a/l Thirumurugan (born 26 February 2001), simply known as T. Saravanan, is a Malaysian professional footballer who plays as a winger for Malaysia Super League club Kelantan The Real Warriors.
+Saravanan a/l Thirumurugan (born 26 February 2001), simply known as T. Saravanan, is a Malaysian professional footballer who plays as a winger.

 Club career

 Selangor II

 Saravanan spent two seasons playing for Selangor II from 2020 to 2022.

 Loan to Penang

 Saravanan was then loaned to Malaysia Super League club, Penang ahead of the 2022 season.

 Kuala Lumpur City

 On 19 February 2023, Saravanan signed a contract with Kuala Lumpur City.

 International career

 Youth

 Saravanan made one appearance in 2022 AFF U-23 Championship.
 During the 2023 Southeast Asia Games, he famously scored a poker (four goals) against rivals, Singapore where Malaysia won 7–0.